-The Company's financial instruments comprise a mortgage portfolio, cash and liquid resources, a derivative contract ("swap"), an embedded derivative, loans and borrowings and various other payables that arise directly from its operations.
+The Company's financial instruments comprise a mortgage portfolio, cash and liquid resources, an embedded derivative, loans and borrowings and various other payables that arise directly from its operations.
 The principal purpose of these financial instruments is to raise finance for the Company's operations.